BelmY/wikiSDoR/Help!-I'm-getting-audio-underruns-overruns!.md

 ## Audio overruns

-### In reality, your SDR receiver is not working at the sampling rate you set.
+### In reality, your SDR receiver is not working at the sampling rate you set
 You should try another value for `samp_rate`.

 ### Internal buffering problem within OpenWebRX